-Domain is the most important thing on internet.
-Everyday thousands of domain names are registered and thousands are expired.
-The other interesting fact is that domain has its own life cycle.
+Domain is the most important asset of internet.
+Everyday hundreds of thousands of domain names are registered and thousands are expired.
+And all the domain has to follow a predefined domain life cycle.
 Every domain goes through the various phases.
 Did you ever wonder about the life cycle of a domain name.
 Are you interested in knowing.
 Here it is, I am writing the phases of a domain in sequential order:-

 This is the first phase of the domain name life cycle.
 A domain name is available to the public for registration for a period not to exceed a maximum term of 10 years.
 A user can only register a domain name for a period of 10 years.
 However after 10 years he can again extend the registration for another 10 years, of course if he is interested.
 Cost of domain registration varies from registrar to registrar.